dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 the `Dependency` `Name` is ignored by source build.

-Building with the source-built versions of your dependencies also means that any upstream repos will have been built in a source-build context, including things projects that are excluded from the source-build.
-This can help you find issues where your source-build depends on an upstream component that isn't actually built in source-build.
+Building with the source-built versions of your dependencies also means that any upstream repos will have been built in a source build context, including things projects that are excluded from the source build.
+This can help you find issues where your source build depends on an upstream component that isn't actually built in source build.

 `ManagedOnly` determines whether a RID suffix is necessary on the [intermediate nupkg](planning/arcade-powered-source-build/README.md#intermediate-nupkg-outputsinputs)